ChinaNode/kopress/README.md

 Koa now is just 0.5, and the middlewares are not mature, Kopress will keep update for koa and better middleware.

-[co-express](https://github.com/mciparelli/co-express) is a interesting module, that enables generators to be used as middlewares.
-[api-boilerplate](https://github.com/koajs/api-boilerplate) is a koa api service develop boilerplate.

 ## Install